sjbennett123/polarlarp/content/background/accords_of_avalon.md

 B)  **Code of Chivalry:** All Nobles of all member nations or kingdoms of the Concordance of Avalon, shall abide by the following code of conduct and be subjected to the following laws.
 The intent or spirit of the code shall be considered to be more important than the actual wording of this code.
 While additional concepts or tenants may be added, and the wording might be changed to fit the purposes of local culture, the intent of this simple code shall remain the same.

-**1.**   **Thou Shalt Respect The Weak, And Thou Shalt Constitute Thyself The Defender Of Them.**
+1. Thou Shalt Respect The Weak, And Thou Shalt Constitute Thyself The Defender Of Them.

-**2.**   **Thou Shalt Scrupulously Perform Thy Noble Duties Be They Not Contrary To The Laws Of The Land Upon Which Thou Stands.**
+2. Thou Shalt Scrupulously Perform Thy Noble Duties Be They Not Contrary To The Laws Of The Land Upon Which Thou Stands.

-**3.**   **Thou Shalt Love The Country In Which Thou Hast Sworn Fealty and Follow the Dictates of Thy Liege and Thy Monarch.**
+3. Thou Shalt Love The Country In Which Thou Hast Sworn Fealty and Follow the Dictates of Thy Liege and Thy Monarch.

-**4.**   **Thou Shalt Follow the Dictates of the Rightful Rule of the Land Upon Which Thou Stands.**
+4. Thou Shalt Follow the Dictates of the Rightful Rule of the Land Upon Which Thou Stands.

-**5.**   **Thou Shalt Put Thy Personal Welfare Last Behind the Welfare of the Sovereign Government and of its People.**
+5. Thou Shalt Put Thy Personal Welfare Last Behind the Welfare of the Sovereign Government and of its People.

-**6.**   **Thou Shalt Remain Faithful to Thy Given Word.**
+6. Thou Shalt Remain Faithful to Thy Given Word.

-**7.**   **Thou Shalt be Generous and Give Freely to all.**
+7. Thou Shalt be Generous and Give Freely to all.

-**8.**   **Thou Shalt Not Recoil Before Thine Enemy.**
+8. Thou Shalt Not Recoil Before Thine Enemy.

-**9.**   **Thou Shalt be a Champion of the Good and the Right Against Evil and Injustice, in All Places and For All Times.**
+9. Thou Shalt be a Champion of the Good and the Right Against Evil and Injustice, in All Places and For All Times.

-**10.** **Thou Shalt Make War Against Evil, and Endeavor to Thwart and Oppose the Wicked at Every Turn With the Conviction of All Your Spirit.**
+10. Thou Shalt Make War Against Evil, and Endeavor to Thwart and Oppose the Wicked at Every Turn With the Conviction of All Your Spirit.**

 C)  **Laws of the Noble:** While title shall only grant rights above those of a commoner in the lands that the title was granted, all who bear title shall be held accountable to a more rigid code of conduct of a level fitting for their title regardless of in what land they travel.
 As such all nobles of all nations signed to the Accords of Avalon shall be subjected to the following laws regardless of what land they are in.
 Local kingdoms and nations may have further articles of law to which nobles are subjected, and may have punishment more strict than the proscribed punishment, but these will be the bare minimum laws and punishments to which all kingdoms and nations of the Accords of Avalon shall proscribe.
 In cases of severe criminal abuse, these crimes shall be combined and their punishments executed in order from most severe to least.
 If any punishments are evaded, an additional charge of Flight from Prosecution shall be added and enforced in the land they are captured in.

-\1.   **Kidnapping:** Taking or constraining any citizen with unlawful force.
+1. **Kidnapping:** Taking or constraining any citizen with unlawful force.
 Punishment for this will be no lesser than execution and loss of title.

-\2.   **Murder:** Taking of another citizen’s life, even if they do not resurrect.
+2. **Murder:** Taking of another citizen’s life, even if they do not resurrect.
 Punishment will be no less than obliteration and loss of title.

-\3.   **Necromancy:** The use of any effect that creates, controls or aids undead and their kind.
+3. **Necromancy:** The use of any effect that creates, controls or aids undead and their kind.
 The punishment for this will be no less than obliteration and loss of title.

-\4.   **Pretending to a Noble Title:** The attempt of any individual noble to represent themselves with title they do not possess be they from any kingdom real or fictitious.
+4. **Pretending to a Noble Title:** The attempt of any individual noble to represent themselves with title they do not possess be they from any kingdom real or fictitious.
 This shall also include any attempt to forge writ or document as if one were any noble title, or to falsely bear word or witness of one of noble title of any land.
 The punishment for this will be no less than execution and loss of title.

-\5.   **Slavery:** The forced servitude of any sentient and living being, be it through use of force, threat of force or influence of alchemical, magical or mental or any other means known and unknown.
+5. **Slavery:** The forced servitude of any sentient and living being, be it through use of force, threat of force or influence of alchemical, magical or mental or any other means known and unknown.
 The punishment for this will be no less than obliteration and loss of title.

-\6.   **Treason:** Attempting to overthrow the lawful government of the land by means of force, trickery or any other means both currently known and unknown.
+6. **Treason:** Attempting to overthrow the lawful government of the land by means of force, trickery or any other means both currently known and unknown.
 The punishment for this will be no less than obliteration, loss of legal protection, and loss of title.

-\7.   **Flight from Prosecution:** The attempt to evade prosecution by the rightful force of law in any land for any crimes against the concordance of Avalon.
+7. **Flight from Prosecution:** The attempt to evade prosecution by the rightful force of law in any land for any crimes against the concordance of Avalon.
 The punishment for this will be no less than the most grievous punishment allowed for the crime being fled, plus additional execution and loss of legal protection.

-\8.   **Theft:** The conscious removal of another’s property without the consent of the owner.
+8. **Theft:** The conscious removal of another’s property without the consent of the owner.
 The punishment for this will be no less than recompense of stolen property, execution and loss of title.

-\9.   **Mockery of a Noble Title:** The mockery of the rank, office or ability to perform the duties of such rank or office, of any noble of any kingdom in the concordance of Avalon.
+9. **Mockery of a Noble Title:** The mockery of the rank, office or ability to perform the duties of such rank or office, of any noble of any kingdom in the concordance of Avalon.
 The mockery of an individual for actions not performed as a noble, or outside of their role as a noble is not within the realm of this law.
 The punishment for this will be no lesser than fining and loss of title.

-\10. **Mockery of the Code of Chivalry:** Any attempt to twist, misinterpret, abuse, coerce or otherwise disregard the Code of Chivalry or the Laws of the lands in an attempt for personal gain, evasion of justice, wrongful prosecution, personal glory or any other unrighteous pursuit.
+10. **Mockery of the Code of Chivalry:** Any attempt to twist, misinterpret, abuse, coerce or otherwise disregard the Code of Chivalry or the Laws of the lands in an attempt for personal gain, evasion of justice, wrongful prosecution, personal glory or any other unrighteous pursuit.
 The punishment for this shall be execution, removal of noble title and loss of legal protection.

 D)  **Definitions of Punishment:** The following definitions shall be applied to those punishments listed above in regards to punishment for crimes within a kingdom.

-**1.**   **Fining:** The payment of coin or commodities, this shall be equivalent to one Avalon Noble as defined in Section IV of these Accords.
+1. **Fining:** The payment of coin or commodities, this shall be equivalent to one Avalon Noble as defined in Section IV of these Accords.

-**2.**   **Severe Fining:** The payment of coin or commodities, this shall be equivalent to twenty Avalon Noble as defined in Section IV of these Accords.
+2. **Severe Fining:** The payment of coin or commodities, this shall be equivalent to twenty Avalon Noble as defined in Section IV of these Accords.

-**3.**   **Execution:** That one is executed such that their body dissipates and their spirit travels to an earth circle or other point of resurrection regardless of if the spirit resurrects successfully
+3. **Execution:** That one is executed such that their body dissipates and their spirit travels to an earth circle or other point of resurrection regardless of if the spirit resurrects successfully

-**4.**   **Loss of Legal Protection:** The individual is no longer afforded the rights of citizenship, and are not protected by the laws against Kidnapping, Murder, Theft or other laws within any of the Nations of the Concordance for a time of no less than 1 year.
+4. **Loss of Legal Protection:** The individual is no longer afforded the rights of citizenship, and are not protected by the laws against Kidnapping, Murder, Theft or other laws within any of the Nations of the Concordance for a time of no less than 1 year.
 An individual no longer protected by the laws may not be appointed title for the duration of the punishment.

-**5.**   **Recompense:** The offending party shall compensate in full the victim of their illicit activity in full for all losses and damages that are a result of the criminal activity of the offending party, including what the local officer of justice feels is fair compensation for time and duress caused by the offense.
+5. **Recompense:** The offending party shall compensate in full the victim of their illicit activity in full for all losses and damages that are a result of the criminal activity of the offending party, including what the local officer of justice feels is fair compensation for time and duress caused by the offense.

-**6.**   **Obliteration:** The offending party shall suffer 3 consecutive Executions or be the subject of one successful Obliteration Formal Magic that results in their body dissipating and their spirit being weakened 3 times.
+6. **Obliteration:** The offending party shall suffer 3 consecutive Executions or be the subject of one successful Obliteration Formal Magic that results in their body dissipating and their spirit being weakened 3 times.

-**7.**   **Loss of Noble Title:** The offending party shall be stripped of noble title and any rights of benefits they might have due to noble title in any and all lands that they bear title within the Accords of Avalon.
+7. **Loss of Noble Title:** The offending party shall be stripped of noble title and any rights of benefits they might have due to noble title in any and all lands that they bear title within the Accords of Avalon.
 Hereafter they shall be considered a commoner, unless banishment is added on as a punishment in which case they will no longer be protected by any laws of any lands.

 **D)**  **Investigation of Criminal Activities:** All Nations agree to investigate accusations of criminal activity within their territories.
 A trial may be had in accordance with local law or custom.
 All accused noble criminals shall be given the opportunity to respond to the allegations be it in Trial or Investigation.
 Those individuals accused shall be permitted representation at such a trial.
 If available another representative of the accused Liege shall bear witness to the trial.
 A representative of the suspect’s kingdom must witness the trial of a noble in a foreign land.
 All crimes and punishments will be recorded in a Journal, and forwarded to a representative appointed by the Tribunal of Justice and the liege of the convicted noble each month for reporting to the Avalon Gazette and the other Nations.

 # The Accords of Avalon Section III

-### **Treaties and Accords for** War and Times of War
+## Treaties and Accords for War and Times of War

 All member Nations shall in times of peace and times of war, agree to abide by these Accords.
 The precepts and laws of these Accords shall be followed by all parties, regardless of current martial status.
 Fair and equitable Justice shall be had between kingdoms.
 While the terms of war between Member Nations are described herein diplomatic and economic resolution to grievance is always preferred by all Nations signed to these Accords.